 There are a number of ways to fundraise from individuals.
-This information sheet will focus on regular giving, collections (including face-to-face fundraising) and lotteries.
+This resource will focus on regular giving, collections (including face-to-face fundraising) and lotteries.

-As with all fundraising activities, we advise taking the time to think strategically about which methods are most appropriate for your organisations.
+As with all fundraising take time to think strategically about which methods are most appropriate for your organisations.